 In 2015, a new Finnish Biodiversity Information Facility (FinBIF) project was started, aiming to gather and share biodiversity information from scattered data providers.
 Kotka easily became part of FinBIF and expanded to a national service.
 I started to introduce the system for other Finnish museums.
 At the end of 2015, seven museums were using Kotka, and some 440,000 specimens had been recorded into it.
 In the fall 2016 there were 700.000 specimens from nine museums across Finland.

 A small side project had grown into a national information system!
 (For comparison, the Finnish National Museum’s collection database had 220,000 records in 2015.)

 So far, Kotka had been developed mostly by just two people, but in November 2015 we were able to hire a third team member to assist in migrating data.
 Kotka’s reception has been warm; one collection manager commented, “it’s lovely that we can use it!”
 An important reason behind the quick development of Kotka is that Luomus has its own ICT-team that has specialized in the needs of natural sciences and can make decisions on its own.
 It’s much easier to work together with end users daily, compared with outsourced programming work, waterfall methods or decisions by an official committee meeting only occasionally.

-Update, March 2017: Kotka currently contains over 950.000 specimen records, most of which are available as open data at FinBIF web portal.
+Update, September 2022: Kotka currently contains over 3.7 million records, which are available as open data at FinBIF web portal.